Exhibition temporarily on hold due to Museum closure.

 Our Collect-o-Mania exhibition is given over to you to help us curate.
 Bring your collections (or even a sample of them if it’s a very large collection) and put them on display in our secure museum cabinets.
 You’ll be able to tell us and all our visitors just why they are so special to you and what made you start the collection.
 We’ll also be delving into the history of collecting and why it is a behaviour almost solely displayed by humans.

 Our history walks are always very popular and this year we have two new tours based around Daventry Town and Borough Hill.
 The walks will focus on the history of these sites relating to the Battle of Naseby in 1645 and the Daventry Museum exhibition on the Battle and the Civil War.
-Both walks are timed to allow you to look around the exhibition either before or after the walk
+These walks were going to take place on an open Saturday and allow visitors time to visit the museum, however the temporary closure of the museum and Government guidelines mean that we are unable to offer guided walks.
+Instead we will soon be adding them as self-guided walks as downloadable documents, watch this space!

-Saturday 4 April 10am.
 History of the Town Centre buildings that were in use in 1645 and what was happening in the town when the King was here as well as some general history.
-Meet at the Museum.

 Contact email@example.com for more information

-Victoria Fairy Tales Interactive Theatre Performance – Thursday 16th April
+Victoria Fairy Tales Interactive Theatre Performances – Thursday 29th October.

-Enjoy a choice selection of classic Victorian fairy tales at Daventry Museum this April!
+Enjoy a choice selection of classic Victorian fairy tales at Daventry Museum!
 Timeless tales including Red Riding Hood, Rumpelstiltskin, Snow-White and Rose-Red and Thumbelina will be brought to life by kindly Mother Goose.
-The young and the young-at-heart are all welcome!
-Tickets are strictly limited, and will be allocated on a first come, first served basis, so don’t delay!
+The young and the young-at-heart are all welcome.
+Tickets are strictly limited and those who had places reserved for our April performance will have first refusal for October and the new date we have yet to set.

 Daventry Museum, 3 New Street, Daventry, NN11 4BT